openanthem/nimbus-core/CONTRIBUTING.md

     your intentions, and name it XXXX-something where XXXX is the number of the issue.

 Submit unit tests for your changes.
-Refer to projects README.md#unit-tests for project details on unit testing.
+Refer to the project readme's unit tests section for project details on unit testing.

-Pull request titles should include GitHub issue id from projects issue database that supports this change.
+Pull request titles should include the GitHub issue ID from the project's issue database that supports the change.

 Pull request descriptions should be as clear as possible and include a reference to all the issues that they address.